michelle604/Artificial-Neuron-Network-/README.md

-# Implement an Artificial Neuron Network
+# Implement an Artificial Neuron Network from scratch